 type type of service.
 This API does not restrict values of the service type - it might be a DNS name, a URN or any other string.
-However, all SAGA services should use types constructed with the form:
+However, SAGA services services usable for SAGA operations SHOULD use types constructed with the form: